abadAfonsoJaime/molarqAngular/README.md

-# MolarqAngular
+# MolarqApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This a prototype to migrate MOLARQ project (https://github.com/abadAfonsoJaime/MOLARQ) to Angular framework.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

 ## Development server